jobtech-dev/laravel-chunky/README.md

 $app->register(Jobtech\LaravelChunky\ChunkyServiceProvider::class);
 ```

-In order to configure the package, since lumen doesn't include the `vendor:publis` command, copy the configuration file to your config folder and enable it:
+In order to configure the package, since lumen doesn't include the `vendor:publish` command, copy the configuration file to your config folder and enable it:

 ```php
 $app->configure('chunky');